gammu/gammu/readme.txt

    1. writing support for some models or fixing source (I can give tips many times).
 Format and method of creating patch files is described in develop docs.

+      There are still few general topics TODO:

+      * uploading some things over WAP
+      * MMS
+      * ending win32 dll
+      * writing really usefull GUI
+      * giving support for more formats (like Ericsson WAP settings over SMS)
-      In this I have in my library specs for many models (example:
-      Morotola, Sagen, Siemens xx45) and it's only required to code few functions into current source to have support for them...
+        Note: I have in my library specs for many models (example: Morotola, Sagen, Siemens xx45) and it's only required to code few functions into current source to have support for them...
+      * AT modem emulator

    2. reporting bugs (see "How to report bugs ?" question)
    3. help in documentation or translations
    4. help in discovering phone protocols